 Places To Stay

 I have got good news.
-People on a tight budget have got plenty of affordable accommodation options.
+People on a tight budget have got plenty of affordable accommodation options in Berlin.
 Hostelworld.com has over hundreds of hostels on their list with prices starting at around US$ 20/night in a dorm.

 If you travel as a couple or a family, you could also book affordable apartments through Airb&B or 9flat.com.
 Or, try Couchsurfing and stay with a local.